Yoon0923/CIS18B-S25-33479-Assignment7/README.md

       Example)

       --module-path "C:/path/to/javafx-sdk-24.0.1/lib" --add-modules javafx.controls,javafx.fxml

         > Replace `C:/path/to/...` with the actual path where you extracted your JavaFX SDK.

-5. Click **Run** to start the application.
+5. Click Run to start the application.

 You should see a window titled "Event Planner" with an empty event list and a button to add events.
 The event-adding functionality and list view are styled using basic JavaFX effects and structure.

- Screenshots of running program
+ Screenshots of the running program: